The Top Nutrients This Anxiety Expert Wants You To Eat Every Day

 - Nuts and seeds

-Choline, a fat-soluble B vitamin found in egg yolks, is crucial for the production of acetylcholine, a neurotransmitter that regulates the stress response.
-However, low egg yolk consumption driven by cholesterol fears in the 1980s and '90s has led to many Americans being clinically deficient in choline.
-Low serum choline levels have been associated with high anxiety and panic in research.
+Choline, a fat-soluble B vitamin found in egg yolks, is crucial for the production of acetylcholine3, a neurotransmitter that regulates the stress response.
+However, low egg yolk consumption driven by cholesterol fears in the 1980s and '90s has led to many Americans being clinically deficient4 in choline.
+Low serum choline levels have been associated with high anxiety and panic5 in research.

-Other, water-soluble, B vitamins such as B-12, biotin, B-6, and folate have all been tied to mood disorders as well.
+Other, water-soluble, B vitamins such as B-12, biotin, B-6, and folate have all been tied to mood disorders6 as well.
 B vitamins play an integral role in neurotransmitter production as well as supporting proper nerve signaling.
-B-5, also known as pantothenate, is critical to maintaining healthy production of stress hormones and metabolism of carbohydrates, protein, and fat for energy regulation.
+B-5, also known as pantothenate, is critical to maintaining healthy production of stress hormones7 and metabolism of carbohydrates, protein, and fat for energy regulation.

 Foods to eat for choline and B vitamins: